hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01c-Multimedia.md

 + WebVTT file w/ JSON
   + possible to use JSON as cue values
-  + absle to manipulate JSON from HavaScript
+  + able to manipulate JSON from JavaScript
   + able to be extracted JSON object w/ `cue.text`
   + a powerful way of embedding metadata
-  + particularlly used in conjuntion w/ listening for cue and track events
+  + particularly used in conjunction w/ listening for cue and track events

-+ Example: extracy JSON object from WebVTT file
++ Example: extract JSON object from WebVTT file
-  + text withing curly brakets `{...}` as a JSON object
+  + text within curly brackets `{...}` as a JSON object

     ```json
     WEBVTT